 We’ve also used our lounge access to make overnight unbearable layovers in the Middle East, slightly more bearable!
 So, yes, the priority pass is definitely worth it.Receive a Priority Pass discount – Sign up here and receive 10% off your first year

 - Where can I access the Priority Pass Lounge list?
-The best, and most updated list, is on the Priority Pass app.
-Also, every lounge at every airport has a list of who can can access.
+The best and most updated list is on the Priority Pass app.
+Also, every lounge at every airport has a list of who can access.
 So, even if a traveler is unsure, follow the signs for the VIP airport lounge access and see if the Priority Pass Lounge logo is among the list.
-You’d be surprised where you might find an Priority Pass airport lounge.
+You’d be surprised where you might find a Priority Pass airport lounge.

 The Priority Pass guest policy depends on the type of membership you have.